hkarani/bdk-flutter-reproducible-build/README.md

 # BDK-REP-BUILD

-BDK Build Tool is a CLI utility designed to build and verify binaries for:

-    - bdk-flutter (Bitcoin Dev Kit for Flutter)
-    - lwk-dart (Lightning Wallet Kit for Dart)
-    - boltz-dart (Boltz Swap integration for Dart)
+BDK Build Tool is a CLI utility designed to build and verify binaries for: bdk-flutter (Bitcoin Dev Kit for Flutter), lwk-dart (Lightning Wallet Kit for Dart, Boltz-dart (Boltz Swap integration for Dart)

 ## Why Use BDK Build Tool?